High-purity recombinant Escherichia coli BirA,. For research use only.

 Purity

-Analysis method: SDS-PAGE under reducing conditions.
+Analysis method: SDS-PAGE under reducing conditions

-Staining: SYPRO™ Ruby (Cat. # S12000).
+Staining: SYPRO™ Ruby (Cat. # S12000)

-Purity: 95% by quantitative densitometry.
+Purity: 95% by quantitative densitometry

-Molecular weight: BirA migrates at 30.3 kDa.
+Molecular weight: BirA migrates at 30.3 kDa

-Molecular weight marker: Precision Plus Protein™ Unstained Standard (Cat. # 1610363).
+Molecular weight marker: Precision Plus Protein™ Unstained Standards (Cat. # 1610363)

 WB Functional Activity

-Analysis method: SDS-PAGE under reducing conditions.
+Analysis method: SDS-PAGE under reducing conditions

-Western blot probe: Streptavidin (HRP-conjugated) (Cat. # STN-NH913).
+Western blot probe: Streptavidin (HRP-conjugated) (Cat. # STN-NH913)

-Activity: Positive for biotinylation of MBP-A substrate.
-Enzyme activity confirmed at ≥ 500 Units/µg.
+Activity: Positive for biotinylation of MBP-A substrate Enzyme activity confirmed at ≥ 500 Units/µg

-Molecular weight: Biotinylated MBP-A runs at 46.1 kDa.
+Molecular weight: Biotinylated MBP-A runs at 46.1 kDa

-Molecular weight marker: Precision Plus Protein™ Unstained Standard (Cat. # 1610363).
+Molecular weight marker: Precision Plus Protein™ Unstained Standard (Cat. # 1610363)

 Additional Characterization